Missing data

 I begin by creating a dummy indicator variable for whether the MEP responded to the survey.

-I then fit a model to predict the occurence of non-response.
+I then fit a model to predict the probability of a non-response as a function of nationality.

 ##